cdoremus/deno-fresh-oauth/README.md

 # NOTE: This document is a Work-in-Progress

-# Using OAuth with a Fresh app
+# Using OAuth with a Fresh application

+Authentication and authorization is an important application service that assures that your app is secure and that anonymous users only have access to the public parts of your site.

-Using a well-known OAuth provider such as Github, Google or Twitter is a simple way to provide authentication and authorization in a Deno Fresh app.
-It also helps the user by not having to remember another username and password.
+Using a well-known [OAuth 2](https://oauth.net/2/) provider such as Github, Google or Twitter is a simple way to provide authentication and authorization.

-The OAuth provider will do the authentication and authorize access to a subset of the user's private data.
-Most of the time an app will only need the user's name and email address.
+It also is convenient for your users since they don't have to remember another username and password when your app uses OAuth.

 Authorization with OAuth involves a multi-step process:

 1. Logging into an OAuth provider's auth server, getting back an auth code from the server.
 2. Using the auth code to obtain a auth token
-3. Using the token to access protected resources
+3. Using the token to access protected resources, usually just a user identifier like a name or login username.

-The OAuth (OAuth2) standard strictly only covers the authorization process, but OAuth providers require that a user be logged in to authorize an OAuth application.
+The OAuth (OAuth2) standard strictly only concerns the authorization process, but authentication is covered by an OAuth provider since they require that a user be logged in to authorize an OAuth application.

 ## Getting started